Soup's On! And On! Thai Beef Noodle Brew Has Been Simmering For 45 Years

 "Lots of people think we never clean the pot," he says.
 "But we clean it every evening.
 We remove the soup from the pot, then keep a little bit simmering overnight."

 It's that little bit, he says, that forms the stock of the next day's soup.
-So yes, at least a taste of what you put in your mouth is 45 years old and counting.
+So, yes, at least a taste of what you put in your mouth is 45 years old and counting.

 "Since my grandfather's time, we've never really had a set recipe about how much of each ingredient to put in," Nattapong says.
-"So, the person making the soup will constantly have to taste it to know what needs to be added."
+"So the person making the soup will constantly have to taste it to know what needs to be added."

-He says some of the ingredients include nearly a dozen Chinese herbs plus garlic, cinnamon, black pepper and cilantro root.
+He says some of the ingredients include nearly a dozen Chinese herbs, plus garlic, cinnamon, black pepper and cilantro root.
 And then there's the beef.
 He goes through about 150 pounds a day.

 "To make it tender, we cook the beef for around seven hours.
-We put the whole thing into the pot so it absorbs all the flavors," he explains, "Then after three hours we take it out and cut it into smaller pieces, then cook it for another four hours."
+We put the whole thing into the pot so it absorbs all the flavors," he explains.
+"Then after three hours, we take it out and cut it into smaller pieces, then cook it for another four hours."

-The pot at Wattana Panich sits near the sidewalk on a busy street, the simple restaurant occupying two floors of a shophouse that the family bought decades ago.
+The pot at Wattana Panich sits near the sidewalk along a busy street.
+The simple restaurant occupies two floors of a shophouse that the family bought decades ago.
 And a good thing too, Nattapong says.
 They couldn't afford to even rent here now.
 The pot itself draws crowds, in part because of its sheer size.
-About 5 feet in diameter and 2½-feet deep, it brims with chunks of beef bumping into one another as Nattapong or another member of his family constantly stirs the thick, dark brew.
+About 5 feet in diameter and 2 1/2-feet deep, it brims with chunks of beef bumping into one another as Nattapong or another member of his family constantly stirs the thick, dark brew.

 "When I first started in the business, my dad would make the soup and the broth and I would taste it, to understand what the perfect taste is," Nattapong says.
 "Nowadays, I can just look at it and know what's missing."

-The result is an aromatic blend of spices, herbs and beef.
-One that's been drawing repeat business since his grandfather started making the soup at the original shop down by the Chao Praya river more than 60 years ago.
+The result is an aromatic blend of spices, herbs and beef — one that has been drawing repeat business since his grandfather started making the soup at the original shop down by the Chao Phraya river more than 60 years ago.

-"My earliest memory coming here I was five or six, maybe," says 24-year old Indi Rakamnuaykit.
+"My earliest memory coming here, I was 5 or 6, maybe," says 24-year-old Indi Rakamnuaykit.
 He says his father has been coming here since he was 11 years old.

-"The prices were super good, according to my dad, he'd say coming here with a large family would never break the bank.
-You would always come here because you expected top quality food and homey service, he says.
+"The prices were supergood.
+According to my dad, he'd say coming here with a large family would never break the bank.
+You would always come here because you expected top-quality food and homey service," he says.
 "It's just nice."

-Though there are other items on the menu, he gets the beef noodle soup every time.
+Though other items are on the menu, he gets the beef noodle soup every time.

 "You really taste the marrow and the fat," he says.
-"That's what makes the soup so good, the quality has never changed.
+"That's what makes the soup so good — the quality has never changed.
 And I've been coming here for a very long time."

-Ussanee Seesod is a first time customer.
-She's Thai, and runs a company that does urban food walk tours around Bangkok.
-She rates the soup a 10, and says she'll be adding Wattana Panich to the tour.
-She doesn't fret much about the idea of slurping soup that's been simmering for 45 years.
+Ussanee Seesod is a first-time customer.
+She's Thai and runs a company that does urban food-walk tours around Bangkok.
+She rates the soup a 10 and says she'll be adding Wattana Panich to the tour.
+She doesn't fret much about the idea of slurping soup that has been simmering for 45 years.

 "For Asian people, we're quite familiar with fermented thing and something you age for very long, so this not bother me at all," she says.
 She thinks it helps give the soup its distinctive flavor.